Projected fatal drug overdoses increased on LI during the pandemic, statistics show

 But too many others, especially those new to recovery, struggled with relapses, they said.

-Treatment experts say the increase in alcohol abuse during the pandemic represent a hidden threat that Long Island communities will be wrestling with for years to come.
+Treatment experts say the increase in alcohol abuse during the pandemic represents a hidden threat that Long Island communities will be wrestling with for years to come.

 "These are the things that don’t show up in the stats," Reynolds said.
 "Cirrhosis takes a long time to kill you."